xkohutka/documentation/asicde-backend.md

   2. [api](https://github.com/ASICDE/asicde-api)
   3. [backend](https://github.com/ASICDE/asicde-backend)

+### Install Maven dependecies using console
 (**Recomended:**) run maven commands in console as you may need some [additional arguments](https://maven.apache.org/plugins-archives/maven-surefire-plugin-2.12.4/examples/skipping-test.html).
-You can also install dependencies using IntelliJ (more on this later)
+You can also install dependencies using IntelliJ (more on this later).
+This generates deployable and executable binaries, which can be found in the `{moduleName}/target` folder, or in your Maven repository folder.

 ```bash
 cd asicde-parent/